orcnog/orcnog-card-viewer/README.md

 let deckName = 'Deck of Many Things';
 let discardPile = 'My Discard Pile';
 let share = true;
+let face = "REVEAL"; //either "UP", "DOWN", or "REVEAL" to flip up

 OrcnogFancyCardDealer({
    deckName: deckName ,
    discardPileName: discardPile
-}).draw(share);
+}).draw(share, face);
 ```

 ## View a Card
-1. Replace 'Deck of Many Things' with name of a deck in your world.
+1. Replace `'Deck of Many Things'` with name of a deck in your world.
-2. Replace 'Gem' with the name of a card in the deck or the UID.
+2. Replace `'Gem'` with the name of a card in the deck or the UID.
 3. set faceDown to true and the card will shown flipped.
 4. If you set share to true, everyone logged in FVTT will see the card.